 Homeschool programs are designed for multiple ages and ability levels and vary by program.
 We encourage older participants to be positive role models and mentors to younger homeschool students throughout all of the activities.
+Any children younger than the minimum age for the program are welcome to come along, but will not be directly included in activities.
 Parental supervision is required at all homeschool programs.

 Registration for homeschool programs will open one month before each program and will close 3 days prior to the scheduled program date.

 Camp and Family Programs Coordinator

 (303) 659-4348 x18